nf-core/website/markdown/developers/adding_modules.md

 - If the tool supports multi-threading then you MUST provide the appropriate parameter using the Nextflow `task` variable e.g. `--threads $task.cpus`.

+- If the tool supports specifying memory then you SHOULD provide the appropriate parameter using the Nextflow `task` variable e.g. `--mem ${task.memory.giga}`.
+    - Java tools can often partly support this with the `-xmx` flag.

 - Any parameters that need to be evaluated in the context of a particular sample e.g. single-end/paired-end data MUST also be defined within the process.

 ### Resource requirements